 GMAT testing has also been impacted by the coronavirus pandemic.
 If you’re taking the GMAT exam, you can also follow our live updates on GMAT testing.

-The Graduate Management Admission Council (GMAC), the creators and administrators of the GMAT exam, have also responded to the coronavirus pandemic, and are working on an interim, online version of the GMAT to deal with the crisis, set to launch by mid-April 2020.
+The Graduate Management Admission Council (GMAC), the creators and administrators of the GMAT exam, have also responded to the coronavirus pandemic, launching the GMAT Online Exam.

 This article was originally published on March 24 2020 and updated on April 3 & April 15.